Loyalty programs

 Benefits for discount promotions

-• Give a discount — a discount in a specified amount, percentage, or fixed number of points.
-You can limit the number of discounted items per order;
+- Give a discount — a discount in a specified amount or percentage of the product price;

-• Round price — rounds the product price to an integer, half, nearest integer down, tens, or nearest ten;
+- Round price — rounds the product price to an integer, half, nearest integer down, tens, or nearest ten;

-• Display templated text — passes text with the order, supporting variables and emoji.
+- Display templated text — passes text with the order, supporting variables and emoji.
 The text is sent with order data and can be passed via API, for example to an email or POS terminal;

-• Discount from a partner — grants a discount on products from selected partners according to partner product settings.
+- Discount from a partner — grants a discount on products from selected partners according to partner product settings.

 Benefits for points promotions

-• Accrual points — credits specified loyalty points to the profile.
+- Accrue points — credits specified loyalty points to the profile.
 You can configure when points are credited, for example at order creation or after delivery;

-• Discount from a partner — grants a points-based discount on products from selected partners according to partner product settings.
+- Discount from a partner — grants a points-based discount on products from selected partners according to partner product settings.

 After completing all required sections, the promotion can be saved or activated.
 An activated discount promotion participates in order calculations according to configured arbitration and conditions.
 If saved, the promotion appears as a draft and must be activated later.